peekok/robot-arm-movement/README.md

 1. Open `Visual Studio Code` or any other text editor.
 2. Start using two terminals (`server` & `client`)
 3. Install Dependencies using `yarn` on both terminals
-4. Plug up your Arduino you should receive a message saying
+4. Plug up your Arduino you should receive the following output:

 ```py
  #Timestamp#    #Status#           #Port#